mortar-works/mortar-website/src/site/use-cases/find-digital-help-in-Salford.md

 order: 1

 ---
 'Find Digital Help' is a tailored version of the Digital Inclusion Triage Tool for Salford City Council.
 The tool enforces Salford's committment to creating a better and fairer Salford, helping residents become better off by focusing on early intervention to achieve the right outcomes for individuals, families and businesses.
-Digital inclusion is central to this strategic aim and makes the 'Find Digital Help' tool a core part in the delivery of their offer to Salford's citizens.
+Digital inclusion is central to this strategic aim and makes 'Find Digital Help' a core element in the delivery of their offer to Salford's citizens.

 <section>
   <h2>Modules</h2>